tess-jl/aws-developer-course/notes/3_AWS_Fundamentals.md

 -multifactor auth can be set up
 -best to give users minimal amount of permissions needed to do job (least privilege principles)--> don't over power any person, app, or server

--Big enterprises use IAM Federation (when a company uses AWS)--> one can log in with company credentials --> identity feds use the SAML standard(active directory)
+-Big enterprises use IAM Federation (when a company uses AWS)--> one can log in with company credentials --> identity feds use the SAML (security assertion markup language) standard(active directory)

 1 IAM user / physical person
 1 IAM role / app